Marcos-A/school-form-import-students/README.md

 # school-form-import-students
-Populates the school-form database with the students and their enrolled subjectes information.
+Populates the school-form database with the students and their enrolled subjects information.
 This step precedes the submission of the form to the students to be answered.

 Designed as a helper to set up: [https://github.com/Marcos-A/teaching-stats](https://github.com/Marcos-A/teaching-stats)